 4.3 Report in the Company’s annual Integrated Report on the matters within its mandate.

-4.4 Incur reasonable expenditure in the performance of its functions including, if appropriate, the costs of any consultant or specialist engaged, and such expenditure must be paid by the company.
+4.4 Incur reasonable expenditure in the performance of its functions including, if appropriate, the costs of any consultant or specialist engaged, and the company must pay such expenditure.

 4.5 Receive all notices and communications relating to any general shareholders meeting and to be heard at any general shareholders meeting on matters within its mandate.